| cmake | ||

 Configuration

 The server is configured via a config.yml file.
 A config.example.yml is provided in the repository.
-The configuration defines the listening ports for the three main server components:

 - NameServer: Handles initial region requests (ignored for now) and authentication (stubbed for now).